-With This computer selected, click Next.
+Leave This computer selected, then click Next.
 (You must create a local connection first.
 Then later you can create remote connections, if you want.)
 The EFT Server Administrator Login page appears.

 Click in the Authentication box and specify the type of authentication to use for this login.
 Future connections will default to the authentication type that you specify during this initial login, but you can choose a different type.
 Authentication types include:

-EFT Authentication - Choose this option to log in with an EFT-specified administrator account, such as the one you created during installation.
+EFT Server Authentication - Choose this option to log in with an EFT Server-specified administrator account, such as the one you created during installation.